Workiva/react_testing_library/doc/migration_guides/queries.md

 ### ByTitle

-Use [ByTitle queries][by-title-queries] to query for elements that have a `title` attribute, but not text content or role.
+Use [ByTitle queries][by-title-queries] to query for elements that have a `title` attribute, but no text content or role.

 For example, the following test uses `renderAndGetDom` to access the icon element.
 We need to migrate this test to use an RTL query instead.